-After successful participation in this class, the student will be able to do the following:
+As a result of successfully completing this unit, the student will be able to do the following:

 - 1. Define management. - 2.
 Differentiate the differences in skill requirements for the different levels of management. - 3.
 Define the role of entrepreneurship. - 4.
 Discuss the principles of management. - 5.
 Explain the evolution of management thought. - 6.
 Apply the varied schools of management thought. - 7.
 Discuss the importance of interpersonal communication and some of the common pitfalls to avoid miscommunication. - 8.
 State the principles involved in choosing the appropriate communication channel. - 9.
 Differentiate the different types of decisions. - 10.
 Apply the decision-making process. - 11.
 Discuss the additional complexities involved in international business. - 12.
 List the different forms of international business.